What’s the difference between SEM, SEO, PPC, Remarketing, Display and SEA

 SEM uses paid strategies such as PPC to achieve the same kind of results as SEO but at a faster rate.
 SEM is used for engagement generation as well, while delivering immediate revenue.

 So, how much will SEM and SEO cost you on average?
-Well, that is influenced by several factors, such as how aggressively you’re using these strategies, what your industry is, and at what scale you’re using them.
+Well, that is through several factors, such as how aggressively you’re using these strategies, what your industry is, and at what scale you’re using them.

 SEO can cost anything between almost free to $700 and up to $2000 a month.
 This can seem like a huge number, but paid SEO can be highly successful.
 However, unpaid SEO is just as potent.
 Typically, SEO can take between three and six months to show results.